jakubcerveny/gilbert/README.md

 > [1] Lutz Tautenhahn: Draw a Space-Filling Curve of Arbitrary Size, http://lutanho.net/pic2html/draw_sfc.html, 2003.

 However, this algorithm is complex and would be very difficult to generalize to 3D.
-Another aproach that focuses on evaluation speed is described in
+Another approach that focuses on evaluation speed is described in

 > [2] Zhang J., Kamata S., Ueshige Y.: A Pseudo-Hilbert Scan Algorithm for Arbitrarily-Sized Rectangle Region, IWICPAS 2006.